t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 The FeedCat directive is responsible for handling what should happen when a user wants to trigger the cat feeders primary function.
 This rotates a servo to an open position so that food can enter the cat dish.

 Finally we use an important feature of Gadgets called custom events.
-These are a way to craft events similar to what we receieve as a gadget on custom topics.
-In or case we want to be able to notify our Alexa sksill of the fact that the cat feeder was able to perform its servo action.
+These are a way to craft events similar to what we receive as a gadget on custom topics.
+In or case we want to be able to notify our Alexa skill of the fact that the cat feeder was able to perform its servo action.

 In the next section you will see the `CatFeederGadget.ReportFeeder` event be handled in our Alexa skill.